-Currently, software and hardware manufacturers are increasingly developing tools that allow users to conduct human behavior research using more modalities at once, for example by combining eye tracking with facial expression analysis or EEG.
-As a result, research not only becomes more convenient, it also becomes more efficient and precise.
+Multimodality is a word you will see a lot if you are conducting biometric research, but what is multimodality in biometric research exactly?
+Currently, software and hardware manufacturers are increasingly focused on developing tools that allow users to conduct human behavior research using more modalities at once, for example by combining eye tracking with facial expression analysis or EEG.
+As a result, research not only becomes more convenient, but it also becomes more efficient and precise.

 As the market for biosensor research grows, one of the most prevalent terms for describing research with two or more biosensors is, therefore “multimodal research,” but the term can actually mean a few different things, which we cover in this post as it relates to our iMotions software.

 In the past when researchers wanted to collect data from several different biosensors at once they would have to use one lab station per biosensor, or modality.
 This “one sensor, one station” approach is affectionately nicknamed “The Frankenstein Lab”.
 Much like its cinematic eponym, it is alive (!) only through an unnecessary amount of effort and inconvenience – both during data collection and subsequent data analysis.
 Aligning timestamps and annotations as well as processing data often has to be done manually to the detriment of study accuracy and efficiency.
 Multimodal research software does away with most inconveniences, but in iMotions, we remove them almost completely.